raspberrypilearning/monster-mashup/en/step_5.md

 - Try creating a function that joins together the first items in each list.

 ### Functions
 Python functions are like pre-written sets of instructions which you can use by just **calling** the function's name.
 A similar example for a human would be “Make a cup of tea”.
 You don't need to be told to put a teabag into a pot, then boil and add water, etc. You already know you'll need to do that to make tea.
 You can teach Python in the same way.
-Functions are created using `def`, which is short for 'define'.
+Functions are created using `def`, which is short for ‘define’.
 They usually **return** something, like that cup of tea!

 ```python
 def my_function():